 Operating Activities.
-As of December 31, 2010, we had working capital of \$31.5 million, of which \$24.5 million consisted of cash, cash equivalents and short-term investments.
-Working capital increased \$1.7 million from the September 30, 2010 level, driven principally by higher cash and short-term investment balances, offset by an increase in accrued compensation and deferred revenue balances.
+As of December 31, 2010, we had working capital of \$25.8 million, of which \$24.5 million consisted of cash, cash equivalents and short-term investments.
+Working capital decreased \$4.0 million from the September 30, 2010 level, driven principally by an increase in accrued liabilities associated with a \$4.9 million milestone payment obligation related to the 2007 SurModics Pharma acquisition, offset somewhat by higher cash and short-term investment balances.
 Our cash and cash equivalents, short-term and long-term investments totaled \$59.7 million at December 31, 2010, an increase of \$2.9 million from \$56.8 million at September 30, 2010.
 Our investments principally consist of U.S. government and government agency obligations and investment grade, interest-bearing corporate debt securities with varying maturity dates, the majority of which are five years or less.
 Our policy requires that no more than 5% of investments be held in any one credit issue, excluding U.S. government and government agency obligations.
 The primary investment objective of the portfolio is to provide for the safety of principal and appropriate liquidity while meeting or exceeding a benchmark (Merrill Lynch 1-3 Year Government-Corporate Index) total rate of return.
 Management continues to direct its investment advisors to manage the investments primarily for the safety of principal for the foreseeable future as it assesses other investment opportunities and uses of its investments.